MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 be needed for connection establishment.
 SVCB-optional clients SHALL append an alternative endpoint consisting of the final value of $QNAME, the authority endpoint's port number, and no SvcParams, to the list of alternative endpoints, which is attempted before falling back to non-SVCB connection modes.
+This ensures that SVCB-optional clients will make use of an AliasMode record whose TargetName has A and/or AAAA records but no SVCB records.

 Some important optimizations are discussed in {{optimizations}}
 to avoid additional latency in comparison to ordinary AAAA/A lookups.